clemenko/traefik_webinar/README.md

 ### Setup your cluster

 I use [github/clemenko/ucp](https://github.com/clemenko/ucp) for building Docker Enterprise.
 Honestly any k8s distribution should work.
+All my hosting is done on [DigitalOcean](http://digitlocean.com).
+They Rock!

 ### Label ingress nodes